A Guide to Online Craps

 As with all online casino games, online craps has a number of differences from live craps.
 You can expect pros and cons with them both, but ultimately online craps is the most convenient option: you can pick up your phone and enjoy a few games as you lie on your couch or ride the train home from work.

 One of the key differences is how the outcome of dice rolls are generated.
-Online casinos, of course, run on Random Number Generators – these are essential to ensure a level of fairness and realism.
+New online casinos, of course, run on Random Number Generators – these are essential to ensure a level of fairness and realism.
 This means the outcome of your dice roll is created by an algorithm rather than by your own personal technique.
 When you’re playing live craps at a brick-and-mortar casino, you get to roll the dice however you like.
 This may leave you feeling a tad uncertain how reliable and fair the online version is, but rest assured: the best online casinos are subject to incredibly strict regulations imposed by their licensing bodies.
 All RNG systems are put in place to offer players the fairest experience possible.